LindsayElia/homework-writeups/2015-05-25_memorial_day_weekend_writeup.md

 The relative position means "relative to itself."
 If you do not set any of the positioning attributes (top, left, bottom, right), then you will see no change.
 If you set `top: 10px;` for example, then the element will shift 10px down from where it would originally have been positioned.
 Giving an element `postion: relative` will also set it on top of any elements that are `position: static`.
 Also, any element that is a child of the relatively positioned element can be absolutely positioned within that block.

-The absolute position means you can set the element to an exact location on the page, relatice to the next parent element, by giving it coordinates to use for the positioning attributes (top, left, bottom, right).
+The absolute position means you can set the element to an exact location on the page, relative to the next parent element, by giving it coordinates to use for the positioning attributes (top, left, bottom, right).
 These elements are taken out of the normal flow of elements (which is from top to bottom as they are found in the HTML document).

 **What is the difference between block and inline elements?**